houghtos/AWS-Seq/README.md

 All commands must be made from your terraform directory.

-    1. $ python Immunospace price -t <instance type> -m <number months prior to query>
+    1. $ python Immunospace.py price -t <instance type> -m <number months prior to query>
       - Instance type (e.g. t3.2xlarge)
       - Months prior to today to query pricing

+    2. $ python Immunospace.py

-    2. $ python Immunospace start -n <number of instances> -t <instance type> -b <maximum spot bid> -s <number GiB for root storage> -f <S3 file list>
+    3. $ python Immunospace.py start -n <number of instances> -t <instance type> -b <maximum spot bid> -s <number GiB for root storage> -f <S3 file list> -c <S3 cloud prefix>
       - Number of instance to launch (integer)
       - Instance type (e.g. t3.2xlarge)
       - Maximum spot bid in dollars (e.g. 0.25)
       - GiB assigned to root storage (integer).
 Must account for size of all files or run will fail.
       - S3 file list is a CSV of S3 file addresses.
 Each row contains fastq pairs.
 The first row contains pairs to be submitted to first EC2 instance.
 The row column pairs for second EC2 instance. etc. See next section for more information.
+      -  S3 prefix (assuming bucket is already configured) to write files and SSM logs to.

-    3. $ python Immunospace command
+    4. $ python Immunospace command
       -No options.
 Looks for all recent commands invoked.

-    4. $ python Immunospace instances
+    5. $ python Immunospace instances
       - No options.
 Displays all active instances launched by terraform as list.

-    5. $ python Immunospace destroy
+    6. $ python Immunospace destroy
      - No options.
 Destroys all Terraform infastructure that currently exists.

 ## csv file input: